AmineCh1/ml-project1/README.md

 # Detecting the Higgs :b:oson (ML project 1)
 Here's a quick explanation on how to run the provided code.

+The results obtained can vary depending on the machine used to run the code.

 ## Prerequisites
 - The files ```run.py``` and ```implementations.py```should be located in the "scripts" folder.
 - The "data" folder should be located on the same level as the "scripts" folder.